samueljaval/weather-prediction/README.md

 - Scikit Learn
 - TensorFlow

-The main goal here was to show the pros and cons of implementing a simple Linear Regression or a Deep Neural Network.
+The main goal here was to show the pros and cons of implementing a simple Linear Regression or a Deep Neural Network for a weather prediction model.

 The project contains 4 files:
 - getData.ipynb (I didn't want to use a pre-made dataset that I could find online - on Kaggle for example - so I used the online weather API to get my data)